 The Museum of Truckee History is a non-profit collaboration between the Truckee-Donner Historical Society and the Truckee Donner Railroad Society.
-The museum is staffed and supported entirely by volunteer docents from the community.
+The museum is staffed and supported entirely by volunteers from the community.

 The Museum of Truckee History is open Fridays, Saturdays, and Sundays from 10:00 AM to 4:00 PM.